Women in Lebanon: Marriage

-Lebanese penal code

 The penal code in Lebanon, and specifically concerning marriage, used to be in favor of the man.
 However, it has witnessed some reforms.
 Article 562, which had historically been used to reduce sentences awarded for a non-premeditated honor killing resulting from an "illegitimate" sexual intercourse, was scrapped by the Lebanese Parliament on August 4, 2011.
 Moreover, in 2014, the Lebanese Parliament finally passed a full-fledged law targeting domestic violence.
 Nevertheless, some existing laws still tend to favor men in some aspects.
 For example, if the male spouse is an adulterer, before being accused, his adulterous act is questioned on whether it was done in the marital home or in public.
 However, if a woman is accused of adulterous acts, she is automatically convicted.
 Moreover, if convicted, the sentencing time is less for a male than female (male: one month to one year, female: three months to three years).
 Recently, there have been talks about decriminalizing adultery altogether, and a draft law submitted by MP Samy Gemayel on the matter is still pending review.
-Moreover, in Lebanon under article 503 raped is defined as "forced sexual intercourse who is not his wife by violence or threat", through this definition, rape is not recognized in a marital relationship.
+Moreover, in Lebanon under article 503 rape is defined as "forced sexual intercourse who is not his wife by violence or threat", through this definition, rape is not recognized in a marital relationship.
 However, through the 2014 law on domestic violence, there were claims of "marital rights to intercourse" would have penalties including fines but no mention of criminalization.